 Impairment of Long-Lived Assets: The Company reviews its long-lived assets for impairment when events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-During fiscal years 2022, 2021, and 2020, the Company concluded no impairment existed.
+During fiscal years 2023, 2022, and 2021, the Company concluded no impairment existed.

 Goodwill: Goodwill represents the excess of purchase price over the fair value of net assets acquired.
-The Company does not amortize goodwill but evaluates for impairment annually, or whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
+The Company does not amortize goodwill but evaluates for impairment annually, or whenever events occur or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount.
 In accordance with the accounting standards, an entity has the option first to assess qualitative factors to determine whether events and circumstances indicate that it is more likely than not that goodwill is impaired.
 If after such assessment an entity concludes that the asset is not more likely than not impaired, the entity is not required to take further action.
-However, if an entity concludes otherwise, it is required to determine the fair value of the asset using a quantitative impairment test, and if impaired, the associated assets must be written down to fair value.
-During fiscal years 2022, 2021, and 2020, the Company concluded no impairment existed.
+However, if an entity concludes otherwise, it is required to determine the fair value of the asset using a quantitative impairment test, and if impaired, the associated assets must be written down by the amount that the carrying value exceeds the fair value of the reporting unit.
+During fiscal years 2023, 2022, and 2021, the Company concluded no impairment existed based on a qualitative analysis.

 Intangible Assets: Intangible assets consist of customer relationship intangibles.
 The Company amortizes the cost of intangible assets over their estimated useful lives, six years, unless such lives are deemed indefinite.
 The Company reviews its intangible assets for impairment when events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-During fiscal years 2022, 2021, and 2020, the Company concluded no impairment existed.
+During fiscal years 2023, 2022, and 2021, the Company concluded no impairment existed.

 Promotional Displays: The Company invests in promotional displays in retail stores to demonstrate product features, product and quality specifications, and to serve as a training tool for retail kitchen designers.
 The Company invests in these long-lived productive assets to provide the aforementioned benefits.
 The Company's investment in promotional displays is carried at cost less applicable amortization.
 Amortization is calculated using the straight-line method on an individual display basis over periods of 24 to 60 months (the estimated period of benefit).
-Promotional display amortization expense for fiscal years 2022, 2021, and 2020 was \$10.0 million, \$10.0 million, and \$8.2 million, respectively, and is included in selling and marketing expenses.
+Promotional display amortization expense for fiscal years 2023, 2022, and 2021 was \$8.0 million, \$10.0 million, and \$10.0 million, respectively, and is included in selling and marketing expenses.

 Income Taxes: The Company accounts for deferred income taxes utilizing the asset and liability method, whereby deferred tax assets and liabilities are recognized based on the tax effects of temporary differences between the financial statement amounts and the tax basis of assets and liabilities, using enacted tax rates in effect for the year in which these items are expected to reverse.
-At each reporting date, the Company evaluates the need for a valuation allowance to adjust deferred tax assets and liabilities to an amount that more likely than not will be realized.
+At each reporting date, the Company evaluates the need for a valuation allowance to adjust deferred tax assets to an amount that more likely than not will be realized.